AWS Security Hub vs Sumo Logic Security comparison

 AWS Security Hub vs. Sumo Logic Security

 AWS Security Hub is ranked 5th in Security Orchestration Automation and Response (SOAR) with 16 reviews while Sumo Logic Security is ranked 11th in Security Orchestration Automation and Response (SOAR) with 18 reviews.
 AWS Security Hub is rated 7.6, while Sumo Logic Security is rated 8.6.
 The top reviewer of AWS Security Hub writes "A centralized dashboard that enables efficient monitoring and management of possible security issues".
 On the other hand, the top reviewer of Sumo Logic Security writes "Used to store and monitor application logs and VPC flow logs".
-AWS Security Hub is most compared with Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud, Splunk Enterprise Security and Google Chronicle Suite, whereas Sumo Logic Security is most compared with Wazuh, Rapid7 InsightIDR, Splunk Enterprise Security and VMware Aria Operations for Logs.
+AWS Security Hub is most compared with Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud, Google Chronicle Suite and Oracle Security Monitoring and Analytics Cloud Service, whereas Sumo Logic Security is most compared with Wazuh, Rapid7 InsightIDR, Splunk Enterprise Security, VMware Aria Operations for Logs and Devo.
 See our AWS Security Hub vs. Sumo Logic Security report.

 See our list of best Security Orchestration Automation and Response (SOAR) vendors, best Security Information and Event Management (SIEM) vendors, and best Security Information and Event Management (SIEM) vendors.